- Gra-Rock

 In third-point loading, the load is applied at two points.
 Maximum stress occurs over the center 1/3 portion of the beam.

-Remember—traditional concrete has a significantly lower tensile strength than its compressive strength.
+Remember—traditional concrete has a significantly lower tensile strength than compressive strength.

-This means that concrete structures undergoing tensile stress must be reinforced with materials that have high tensile strength, such as steel.
+This weakness means that concrete structures undergoing tensile stress must be reinforced with high-tensile strength materials, such as steel.
+The steel helps correct the concrete's weakness.
 (For more information on reinforcing concrete, read our blog: Concrete Rebar: Everything You Need To Know.)

-If testing the compressive and tensile strength of concrete makes your head swim, don’t worry.
-We’ve only given a general overview here, and it's the engineers who use specialized machinery and intricate formulas to determine the strength of concrete.
+If testing concrete's compressive and tensile strength makes your head swim, don't worry.
+We've only given a general overview here, and the engineers use specialized machinery and intricate formulas to determine the strength of concrete.
+Most normal people don't need to know everything about the physics.

-Your job is to understand how much stress will be placed on your concrete and purchase concrete that stands up to the pressure.
+You must understand how much stress will be placed on your concrete and purchase concrete that with an appropriate PSI.

 So how strong does concrete need to be for a driveway, sidewalk, beam, or bridge?